davidmead/eleventy-sample/posts/2020-06-23-eggplant-curry-rice.md

 It was so good, both Josh and I had it two days in a row.
 You can watch (and follow) [RunnyRunny999's video](https://youtu.be/Bc3olP5d4Uc "YouTube") on YouTube.

+As with most curry its flavour only improved overnight in the fridge.

 <section class="h-recipe">
 <h2>Eggplant Curry Rice</h2>